buddhist-uni/buddhist-uni.github.io/_courses/form.md

 feedback_id: "The+Form(s)+of+Buddhism"
 description: "An introduction to the history and religious aspects of Buddhism, including analysis of the Sangha and what it takes to call yourself a Buddhist."
 icon: "fas fa-vihara"
+next_courses:
+  - lay
+  - monastic
+  - function
+  - setting
+  - indian
+  - theravada
+  - mahayana
+  - pilgramage
+  - west
+next_course_descs:
+  - "Dive further into lay Buddhist practice.
+Find helpful advice, the \"Vinaya\" for the laity, and grapply with many thorny issues that arise for the Buddhist householder."
+  - "An introduction to monasticism for everyone--lay and monastic alike."
+  - "What does the Buddhist life have to do with the path, anyway?
+How does the form support its function?
+Bhikkhus Cintita and Yuttadhammo guide us through these questions and more in this course introducing the heart of the Buddha Dharma."
+  - "Learn more about what ancient India was like at the time of the Buddha and how Buddhism took shape around those conditions."
+  - "The story of what happened to Buddhism after the Parinirvana."
+  - "Learn about the \"conservative\" Southern school."
+  - "An introduction to the Northern schools of Buddhism."
+  - "From Thai-style Tudong in America to the holy sites of India, this class takes us on a tour: part description, part how-to guide, this course will get you on your feet in no time!"
+  - "A short history of the Dharma in the Land of the Fork, and the complex cultural interactions that ensued in the shadows of empire."
 ---

 ## What is the Form of Buddhism?